dixslyf/acush/docs.typ

 - Slow system calls (e.g., `read`) are immediately restarted when a child process exits and sends a `SIGCHLD` signal to the shell process.

+- No resource or memory leaks, verified using `valgrind`.

 - Whitespace is not significant except for delimiting tokens of a command line.

 What does not work:

 - Resizing the terminal window does not re-layout the current input text.

+- Left and right arrow keys do not move the cursor around the input.
+  However, this feature was not specified as a requirement in the assignment specification.

 = Solution Discussion